 \subsection{Results}

-We conducted independent two-tailed t-tests to compare our group-aware and the baseline policies.
-For all the statistical tests, we used an $\alpha$ level of .05 ($p<.05$) for significance.
-Table~\ref{table:r_and_p_results_summary} summarizes the robot and pedestrian navigation performance as well as their corresponding statistical test results.
-Overall, the group aware policy generally led to higher number of successful trials, while allowing the pedestrians to travel at faster speeds with less disturbance towards the goal.
+We conducted independent two-tailed t-tests to compare our group-aware to the following baseline policies. \begin{itemize} \item \textbf{SARL}: Crowd aware RL policy that uses an attention mechanism to model human robot interaction to encourage socially compliant navigation~\cite{Chen2019CrowdRobotIC}. \item \textbf{SocialNCE (w/o CL)}: Social NCE policy without contrastive loss.
+This policy uses behavior cloning using a trained SARL policy as the expert \cite{liu2020snce}. \item \textbf{SocialNCE}: Social NCE policy.
+This policy uses a contrastive loss function to represent `negative' examples such as collisions to improve social compliance \cite{liu2020snce}. \end{itemize}

-In Table~\ref{table:social_results_summary}, we summarize the social compliance results with their corresponding statistical test results.
-As indicated by this table, the group aware policy yielded an 88\% improvement in reducing the number of instances where the robot navigated through a group.
-Moreover, the group aware policy resulted in a 43\% reduction in individual discomfort.
-In addition, we observe that the group aware policy improved the overall social forces applied to the pedestrians and robot.
+Table~\ref{table:r_and_p_results_summary} summarizes the robot and pedestrian navigation performance as well as the social compliance results.
+Generally, the group-aware policy led to higher number of successful trials, while allowing the pedestrians to travel at faster speeds with less disturbance towards the goal.
+The group-aware policy led to a significant fewer number of instances where the robot navigated through a group.
+The group-aware policy also resulted in an overall less individual discomfort.
+Finally, we observe that our policy improved the overall social forces applied to the pedestrians and robot.